 Graduated Driver Licensing (GDL) provisions also include restrictions to help prevent distracted driving for newly licensed teens and research shows most teens do comply with GDL:

-Research examining cell phone bans has shown mixed results on their effectiveness.
 This could be due to variations in the types of laws and how effectiveness is measured.
-Drivers who text while driving may also take other risks that contribute to crashes, such as ignore speed limits, according to a 2018 research report published in the Academic Journal of Pediatrics & Neonatology.
+Those who text while driving may also exhibit other risky behaviors that contribute to crashes, such as ignore speed limits, according to a 2018 research report published in the Academic Journal of Pediatrics & Neonatology.

-Nonetheless, adolescents are particularly vulnerable to negative outcomes related to cell phone use while driving.
-Broader countermeasures that prevent distracted driving, such as high visibility enforcement (HVE) and public health education programs, or that lessen the consequences of distracted driving, such as crash avoidance technology, are needed and may be more effective than distracted driving laws.
+Adolescents are particularly vulnerable to negative outcomes related to cell phone use while driving.
+Broader countermeasures that prevent distracted driving, such as high visibility enforcement (HVE) and public health education programs, or that lessen the consequences of distracted driving, such as crash avoidance technology, are needed.

 Access a state by state chart of distracted driving laws from the Governors Highway Safety Association here.